web3-storage/web3.storage/packages/db/README.md

 ### `PinLocation`

-Location of a pin - libp2p peer ID and optionally a name.
+Location of a pin - libp2p peer ID, an optional name and a geographic region.

 ### `Upload`